Home / Resources & Services / Science Communication Services

 When is the next MSS?

-If you would like to attend the Fall 2024 Mock Study Section, you may register here.
-All Applicants, Reviewers, Support Staff, and Observers should register to attend
+If you would like to attend the Spring 2025 Mock Study Section, you may register here.
+All Applicants, Reviewers, Support Staff, and Observers should register to attend.

 The goal of Frontiers' Science Communication services is to help researchers communicate their research to a variety of audiences, including but not limited to experts, non-experts, scientists, non-scientists, students, educators, policy makers, and elected officials.
 To help researchers tell their stories, the Biomedical Communications Manager can assist with creating abstracts, posters, presentations, infographics, figures, and elevator talks/pitches.